petrgazarov/encrypt-message/README.md

 # encrypt-message
-Encrypt a message completely in-browser and download it in a pdf file
+Encrypts a message completely in-browser and saves it in a pdf file